 Alexandru Ioan Cuza University of Iasi, Romania

-bans.
-We are committed to keep the same lecturers and Agenda as originally planned.
-Given the
+As previously stated, we are committed to keep the same lecturers and Agenda as originally planned.

-Stay safe and healthy, we are looking forward to seeing you in Iasi,
+Stay safe and healthy, and we are looking forward to seeing you in Iasi,

-KEY DATES •Call for Application start: 17 February 2020•Application are open•Notification of acceptance and registration start: TBD
+KEY DATES •Call for Application start: TBD•Application:•Notification of acceptance and registration start: TBD

 The venue for this event will be the Centre for European Studies, Alexandru Ioan Cuza University of Iasi, Romania (www.uaic.ro).Address: Centre for European Studies, Bulevardul Carol I, nr.
 19, Iasi - 700507, RomaniaE-mail: email@example.com | Phone: +40.232.201318